Salvatore Ferragamo Promotes Hollywood Favorite Paul Andrew to Brand Creative Director

 The British designer has been a quickly rising star at the Italian luxury house.
 Andrew joined in 2016 as women’s footwear director, and he rose to women’s creative director a year later.

-Prior to joining Ferragamo, Andrew served as vp design, shoes and accessories for Donna Karen for nine years.
+Prior to joining Ferragamo, Andrew served as vp design, shoes and accessories for Donna Karan for nine years.
 He received the CFDA/Vogue Fashion Fund Award in 2014.

 The Ferragamo brand has a long history with Hollywood, which will be detailed in an upcoming documentary about the fashion house from Call Me by Your Name director Luca Guadagnino.